20 Incredible Cities Around The World to Spend New Year’s Eve

 In Hong Kong, you’ll find one of the best fireworks displays on earth, with an amazing pyrotechnic show that features a showering of lights and sounds over Victoria Harbour as well as a countdown that includes a replica Times Square ball drop at midnight.
 If you want a good spot to see the show, be sure to arrive early before the New Year officially begins.
 The best views can be found from the water by boat, but if you’re on land, the Avenue of Stars in Tsim Sha Tsui in Kowloon or the bars in the Lan Kwai Fong district are also great places to celebrate.

-In the Slovak capital of Bratislava, its medieval Old Town hosts live concerts, open-air dance parties and a fireworks show over the Danube River.
-Multiple stages are spread throughout the area featuring some of the best local bands, dance groups and a variety of other performers that entertain all night long.
+In the Slovak capital of Bratislava, its medieval Old Town hosts live concerts, open-air dance parties, and fireworks shows over the Danube River.
+Multiple stages are spread throughout the area featuring some of the best local bands, dance groups, and a variety of other performers that entertain all night long.
 Old Town is divided into a “concert zone” for those who want to enjoy the music and “party zones” for people who want to socialize, while massive screens broadcast celebrations of other capital cities around the world.
-It’s an unpretentious, noisy affair, with the use of rehtackas – wooden noisemakers, meant to chase away any negative energy from the past year.
+It’s an unpretentious, noisy affair, with the use of rehtackas – wooden noisemakers meant to chase away any negative energy from the past year.

 Cape Town offers the chance to bring in the New Year from atop one of the most spectacular natural wonders in the world.
 Revelers can party on top of Table Mountain until 12:30 a.m., enjoying unobstructed views of the Victoria and Alfred Waterfront fireworks show.
 Or join those below to take in a music concert and the brilliant light display.
 A carnival-themed train, live music and a variety of other entertainment including DJs in the Cape Quarter keep things going well into the night.
 On New Year’s Day and the day after, watch the parade featuring live performers dancing and singing in the streets.